CORP: Closed-Form One-shot Representation-Preserving Structured Pruning for Transformers: Method

 \subsection{Empirical Motivation and Hypothesis}

-Vision Transformer MLP blocks are highly over-parameterized.
-Despite large hidden dimensions, their activations lie in a low-dimensional subspace.
-This redundancy suggests that aggressive structured pruning is feasible if pruning-induced errors are corrected.

-We empirically analyze MLP activations across all transformer blocks.
-Table~\ref{tab:mlp_redundancy} in Appendix~\ref{app:mlp_redundancy} summarizes statistics from calibration data.
-Across layers, the effective rank remains small relative to the feature dimension.
-The effective rank ratio stays below 0.12 for all blocks and drops below 0.06 in several layers.
-Activation energy is also highly concentrated: in many layers, fewer than 20\% of channels explain 95\% of the activation variance.
-Activation sparsity further reinforces this pattern.
-Later layers contain a large fraction of rarely active or mostly zero channels, sometimes exceeding 80\% sparsity.
-These channels contribute little to forward computation.

-Despite this redundancy, naive structured pruning causes severe accuracy degradation.
-Removing channels without compensation leads to rapid performance collapse, even at moderate sparsity.
-This failure arises from structured bias introduced by channel removal.
-These observations motivate our central hypothesis.
-MLP channels are redundant, but their removal introduces systematic errors.
-Explicit compensation can correct these errors and preserve the original function, enabling one-shot structured pruning without retraining.

-Based on this hypothesis, we formulate pruning as an approximation problem.
-We remove redundant channels and correct the induced error with a lightweight affine transformation.
-The following sections derive closed-form compensation for MLP and Attention pruning.
-We therefore treat structured pruning as a \emph{representation recovery} problem rather than an importance ranking problem.
+We empirically find that MLP blocks in DeiT-Base \cite{touvron2021trainingdataefficientimagetransformers} are highly over-parameterized.
+Detailed statistics are reported in Table~\ref{tab:mlp_redundancy} (Appendix~\ref{app:mlp_redundancy}).
+However, naive structured pruning causes severe accuracy degradation.
+We hypothesize that structured pruning introduces systematic error; correcting this error preserves the original representation.
+Based on this hypothesis, we cast pruning as a representation approximation problem.
+We remove redundant channels and compensate the induced error with a lightweight affine transformation.
+This yields a closed-form correction that preserves intermediate representations.
+We treat structured pruning as representation recovery on top of importance-based selection.